 Example: In Act I Scene II, Bevolio says, "One pain is lessen'd by another's anguish."

 Facts or ideas that you found in another source

 Examples: The estimated population of Perth is 1,700,000.
 Alfred Russel Wallace thought he was the first to discover a gliding frog.

 Reason: The facts or ideas might be true, but when they are not reasonably considered common knowledge, you must have found them somewhere.

 Copying someone else's structure

-If you say "I find these three elements to be crucial in understanding the sixth Cello suite." and John Doe wrote of those precise three elements before.
-CITE IT
+Example: If you say, "I find these three elements to be crucial in understanding the sixth Cello suite," and John Doe wrote of those precise three elements before, CITE IT.

 Using collaborative research

-If you reference research that you did with other people, CITE IT
+Example: If you reference research that you did with other people, CITE IT.

-Why?
-Paraphrasing isn't just messing with the sentence until it is unrecognizable.
-It means putting others' ideas within your larger context, while still atributing ideas and conclusions to their rightful creators
+Reason: Paraphrasing isn't just messing with the sentence until it is unrecognizable.
+It means putting others' ideas within your larger context, while still attributing ideas and conclusions to their rightful creators.